MSIA/2021-msia423-chang-christina-project/README.md

 ##### Build the Docker image

-he Dockerfile that defines the image for data acquisition and table generation is in the `app/` folder.
+The Dockerfile that defines the image for data acquisition and table generation is in the `app/` folder.
 To build the image, run from this directory (the root of the repo):

 ```bash